-Generally it’s a list of all the general ledger Account’s master data under different account groups of a company code that the finance department use to record it’s daily financial transactions.
+COA is a list of all the general ledger Account’s master data under different account groups of a company code that is used to record day to day financial transactions of a company.

-Each general ledger Account created within a Chart of accounts (COA) contains the Account Number, Name, control fields that manages the function of master data.
+Each general ledger Account created within a COA contains the Account Number, Name, control fields that manages the function of master data.

 Every organization must have a operating chart of account to record it’s financial transactions for a periodical evaluation at the month, quarter or year end.

-In SAP, we define Chart Of Accounts as a variant within the financial module which contains the structure and basic information about all general ledger Accounts used within the organization.
+In SAP, we define COA as a variant within the financial module which contains the structure and basic information about all general ledger Accounts used within the organization.

-We require information like Maintenance Language, Length of GL Accounts (in number), Manual or automatic creation of cost elements, Group chart of accounts etc while creating this variant.
+We require information like Maintenance Language, Length of GL Accounts (in number), Manual or automatic creation of cost elements, Group chart of account etc while creating this variant.

-After creation of the Chart Of Accounts variant, we create different Account groups within it so that it will be easy in future to identify the nature of expenses by looking at the naming convention.
+After creating COA variant, we create different Account groups within it so that it will be easy to identify the nature of the expenses by looking at the naming convention.

 It will also be easy to manage Account group’s field status from these A/c groups.
 These fields are used in general ledger master data creation.

-We can also manage number range of General Ledger Accounts from its respective account group that has been created under a Chart Of Accounts variant in SAP.
+We can also manage number range of General Ledger Accounts from its respective account group that has been created under a Chart Of Account variant in SAP.

-In SAP FICO, we have three different type of chart of accounts;
+In SAP FICO, we have three different type of chart of account;

-Company code under one controlling area should have the same operating chart of accounts other wise you can not assign company codes to controlling area.
+Company code under one controlling area should have the same operating chart of account other wise you can not assign company codes to controlling area.

-If you are using different operating Chart Of Accounts in SAP for company codes then for each company code, you need to create separate controlling area in SAP.
+If you are using different operating COA in SAP for company codes then for each company code, you need to create separate controlling area in SAP.

 While posting business transactions, user selects operational Chart Of Account’s General Ledger A/c to get posted the transaction into SAP then it flows to other Accounts maintained in SAP.

-Only creation of operating Chart Of Accounts will not serve the purpose.
-After its creation you need to assign to your company code for which you have created it.
+Only creation of operating Chart Of Account will not serve the purpose.
+After its creation, you need to assign it to your company code for which you have created.

-Also Read: Use of Chart Of Accounts in SAP FI module
+Also Read: Use of Chart Of Account in SAP FI module

-- OB13 – To edit or define or create chart of accounts list in SAP
+- OB13 – To edit or define or create COA list

-- OB62 – Assign company code to A chart of accounts in SAP
+- OB62 – Assign company code to A COA